m-fefer/automated_email/README.md

 Automatically zips specific folders containing files for different clients Matches each client to their email address based on an Excel list Customizes the subject and body of each email
-Sends emails in bulk with a short delay between each to prevent issues Provides console feedback about the status of each email sent
+Provides console feedback about the status of each email sent

 📂 Files and Structure